 The Haller index (HI), also known as the pectus index, is a simple mathematical way to assess and describe the chest cage on CT of the thorax and is used in the detection of pectus excavatum, as well as preoperative and postoperative assessment 1,5.

 The Haller index is calculated by dividing the transverse diameter of the chest by the anterior-posterior distance on CT of the chest on the axial slice that demonstrates the smallest distance between the anterior surface of the vertebral body and the posterior surface of the sternum 1,5.
 Some authors have found that both radiographic- (plain film) and CT-calculated Haller indices are strongly correlated and thus recommend the use of chest radiography instead of CT to minimize the radiation exposure 2.

 - severe excavatum: >3.5 1

-Corrective surgery is considered for a Haller index of greater than or equal to 3.25 5.
+Corrective surgery is considered when a Haller index is greater than or equal to 3.25 5.

 Factors affecting index

 A number of factors have been identified as affecting the Haller index including at what level it is measured as well as the age and sex of the patient.

 The Haller Index is affected by the vertebral level at which it is measured and is largest cranially 3.
 For consistency, therefore, it is recommended to calculate the largest Haller index in pectus excavatum patients by obtaining the AP diameter at the deepest point of the sternum 1.